mikedh/trimesh/README.md

 * Import binary/ASCII STL, Wavefront, OFF, and PLY
 * Import formats using assimp (if pyassimp installed)
 * Import STEP files as meshes (if STEPtools Inc. Author Tools installed)
-* Import 2D or 3D vector paths from DXF or SVG files
+* Import and export 2D or 3D vector paths from/to DXF or SVG files
 * Export meshes as binary STL, COLLADA, or OFF
 * Preview meshes (requires pyglet)
 * Internal caching of computed values which are automatically cleared when vertices or faces are changed